-CAMPUS SECURITY POLICIES, CRIME PREVENTION & SAFETY AWARENESS safety education as important responsibilities.
+CAMPUS SECURITY POLICIES, CRIME PREVENTION & SAFETY AWARENESS PROGRAMS

+In keeping with the College's First Principles, the Budapest campus views safety and safety education as important responsibilities.
 The College emphasizes the need for the campus community members to be mindful of one another's security needs through a variety of means including: new student orientation PowerPoint presentations, study abroad student PowerPoint presentations, discussions during transfer student orientation, faculty and staff Power Point presentations.
 Bulletins concerning certain crimes or safety issues are periodically circulated when necessary, by email and Facebook post if the matter is not time critical, by both of these means and SMS message if the matter is time critical.
 Finally, the McDaniel Budapest Messenger student newspaper may be used to present crime prevention information important to current crime trends on campus.
 All of these methods are supplemented by programming done by the Office of Student Affairs upon request by a faculty or staff member or student.